CaballoMa/GPUBased_Emotional_MotionMatching/README.md

 2. As shown in the graph, click on the skeleton and add it to the plugin.

-3. select the animation files& output folder in the selection window.
+3. Select the animation files& output folder in the selection window.

-4. Click link start.
+4. Click "link start" and get the retargeted animations.

 ## Working Flow